shaolang/blog/content/posts/xxxx-xx-xx-eip-and-apache-camel.md

 session, the session will be processing messages from the previous one.
 One wonders where those extra messages come from!

+### Channel Adapter

+Channel Adapter allows applications that aren't designed for integration with messaging systems to be able to connect to one.
+Often, it may be impossible to customize these applications due to the lack of access to the source code or due to the lack of deep understanding of the application logic and messaging API.
+Note that simply making the application output a file for putting into the messaging system does not make that a Channel Adapter.

+There are three ways to realize a Channel Adapter:

+1. User Interface Adapter: aka screen scraping, uses the application's screen--like a human would--and passes information it scrapes from the screen to the messaging system; such adapter may be slow and brittle as it needs to parse and scrape from UIs which usually have more frequent changes
+2. Business Logic Adapter: wraps components the application exposes in the form of COM objects, CORBA components, EJBs, libraries, HTTP APIs, etc;
+   usually, such adapting is the best choice because the vendor (internal or otherwise) are expressly exposing the APIs for others to use
+3. Database Adapter: extracts data directly from the application's database, with possibly real-time interfacing to the messaging system by adding triggers in the database for notifications of record updates; while this is the least invasive, this require intimate knowledge of the application's database schema which vendors normally consider these as unpublished and reserve the rights to change it at will.

 [^1]: [Camel in Action, 2nd Edition][cia2e] actually did recommend
       reading the EIP book shortly into chapter 1, but I ignored that